 Please note the amount available has been between £300 - £500 - please ensure you do not quote the total cost of your Placement on the Cover Sheet and on the estimate of the costs where else you are applying for funding.

-The 2022-2023 Competition has now closed, the closing date for 2023-24 applications will be uploaded later this year however the submission date will remain early March 2024.
+The submission date for 2023/2024 Clinical Elective Funding is the 13th of March 2024.
 Applications should be submitted to the Tutorial Office at Murray Edwards College.

-Late applications cannot be accepted - if you are in the process of applying for a Placement where the closing date is still open please submit an application with as much information as possible and when/if accepted email the acceptance to the Tutorial Office.
+Late applications will not be accepted - if you are in the process of applying for a Placement where the closing date is still open please submit an application with as much information as possible and when/if accepted email the acceptance to the Tutorial Office.

 On return, successful applicants are required to submit a short report of their work to the Tutorial Office by 31 October.